AscensionGameDev/Intersect-Documentation/src/content/docs/en-US/design/projectiles.md

 ![Projectile Spawn](https://github.com/AscensionGameDev/Intersect-Documentation/assets/72468758/44d761e2-1357-4593-b7c3-d8f1ef6fed7a)

 > This allows you to set a projectiles path.
 Clicking on the red arrows will make them green in which the projectile will be shot in.
-> This current screen shot only enabled a one side shot.
-If all of the arrows in the square is green, it will shoot in all directions.
+> This current screen shot orientation will rotate based on where the player is facing.
+You configure the projectile assuming the player is facing north/up.
+> When selecting more projectile spawns, it allows the player to shoot in multiple directions.

 ### Animations